mlg556/mlg556.github.io/_posts/2019-02-02-web-scraping-with-python3-and-selenium.md

 # adjustText

 We will use this little library to make annotations look prettier in matplotlib (they tend to infuriatingly overlap).
-It can be installed again via `pip install adjustText`, see the [GitHub page](https://github.com/Phlya/adjustText) for more information.
+It can be installed via `pip install adjustText`, see the [GitHub page](https://github.com/Phlya/adjustText) for more information.

 ## The Code